isrusin/CBcalc/new_readme.md

 ```
 cbcalc.py -MMMo repeated_columns.tsv fasta_dir/{}.fa -i seq_id.list
 ```
-Calculate compositional biases with `M` method for each file in `fasta\_dir` named X.fa where X is a sequence ID from `acs.list` and write the resulted table with triple repeated "Expected (M)" and "Ratio (M)" columns to STDOUT, list of sites will be obtained from STDIN.
+Calculate compositional biases with `M` method for each file in `fasta\_dir` named X.fa where X is a sequence ID from `acs.list` and write the resulted table with triple repeated "Expected (M)" and "Ratio (M)" columns to `repeated_columns.tsv`, list of sites will be obtained from STDIN.

 Please, try `cbcalc.py --help` for some additional details on CBcalc usage.

 ## Output format
-Output is a tab-separated table with single header line:
+Output is a tab-separated table with a single header line:
 ```
 ID <TAB> Site <TAB> Observed <TAB> (Expected (X) <TAB> Ratio (X) <TAB>) Total
 ```